 MIT faculty launched their initial MITx on edX courses in 2012.
 Learners who enroll in these free, online, open-enrollment courses gain access to a variety of course materials, submit homework at specified times, receive automated feedback on their work, interact with each other and instructors in discussion forums, and in some courses, use interactive tools that deepen their learning.
 Those who complete a course with a passing grade have the opportunity to earn a certificate of achievement.

-As of Spring 2015, MIT faculty have developed and launched 46 MITx on edX courses, and many courses have been offered multiple times.
+As of Spring 2016, MIT faculty have developed and launched 90 unique MITx on edX courses, and many courses have been offered multiple times.
 These courses expand access to high-quality educational opportunities for learners around the world, and also enable MIT faculty to greatly extend their educational impact.
-More than 1 million individuals from 195 countries have registered for MITx on edX courses, some for multiple courses, totaling over 2 million enrollments.
+More than 1.7 million individuals from over 200 countries have registered for MITx on edX courses, some for multiple courses, totaling over 3 million enrollments.
 Many worldwide learners are professionals with degrees, some are students, and a surprising number (one in four) identify as teachers.

 See, for example, this testimonial by two teachers from Florida who used the MITx on edX course 7.00x Secret of Life in their high school teaching:

 Enhancing on-campus education